-The RFF and the City agree to rescind the Vesting Schedule for Retiree Health Benefits, adopted by the City by Resolution No. 2003-91 under the authority of California Government Code 22983.
-In exchange, effective July 1, 2018, the City will contribute a maximum of \$1,200 per month towards the cost of health insurance (Article 20, Section III).
-All City of Rocklin employees that meet the eligibility requirements for CalPERS retirement and retire within 120 days of separation from the City of Rocklin are eligible for post-retirement health benefits.
+Effective July 1, 2018, the City will contribute a maximum of \$1,200 per month towards the cost of health insurance (Article 18, Section III).
 Eligible retirees shall receive 100% of the City's contribution towards their post-retirement health benefits.